lalitkhatri12/devops-assesment/README.md

 ### Part A

-* run the govtech-script.sh file as below.
+* run the response-script.sh file as below.
 * if email utility is configured in your linux box, please change the To Parameter to actual email address in script and run it.

-./govtech-script.sh apache_logs
+./response-script.sh apache_logs

 Cron Job to run this script every hour:
-0 */1 * * * /tmp/govtech-script.sh
+0 */1 * * * /tmp/response-script.sh

 ### Part B